rishabbala/SDRE_Landing/README.md

 # Co-operative-Landing
 IIITD Summer Intern 2019

 Our research has been submitted to ECC (European Control Conference).
-The abstract can be found here: [ECC Abstract](https://drive.google.com/open?id=1kD0Vz8dPqv_ddnVbtW341qsNOoKzaZ25 "View")

 quadcopter folder for codes in the workspace